Craig's 8-Second Nova

 I want to thank all my sponsors for their continued support.
 These are some of the finest people you'd ever want to deal with and their products have proven themselves to me as first rate.

-To John at M&H, you're tires rock!
-They hook like no tomorrow and last 3 times longer than the competition.
-Best of all worlds!
+- To John at M&H, you're tires rock!
+They hook like no tomorrow and last three times longer than the competition.
+Best of both worlds!

 8/20/05--Getting the new engine done took longer than anticipated, so I didn't even getthe car out of the garage until late June.
 I knew the 8" converter was going to be too loose for the new motor, but it was all I had.
 In terrible air (5500 ft. density altitude),it went 10.56@127.
 That would have been a very low 10 in a cool fall air.
 In early August,I finally saved up enough for my new nitrous converter and also picked up a great deal on anawesome Powerglide.
 So that let me start spraying the motor.
 But rain has plagued me, even thoughmuch of the country is in the middle of a drought.
 So only three nitrous passes to report.
 Two wereless than noteworthy, but my only pass on August 20th was a lot better.
 It was at Ohio Valley Dragwayduring qualifying for their outlaw street car race.
 The track was well prepped and the car launch like never before.
 1.41 60' and a 6.31@105.
 That would have been about a 9.90 in the 1/4 mile.Still, the tune-up was a tad off due to an oversight on my part and this slowed me down considerably.So I'm confident that I could have gotten it to run a couple tenths quicker and about 9-10 mph faster if the rain had stayed away.
 Plus, that was just a 125 hp shot.
 More to come.